All Episodes

 It can't keep coming out in pieces and have to examine the person without all of the evidence.

-I I wonder what that qualification meant.
+I wonder what that qualification meant.

-We we've got some major systemic problems here.
+We've got some major systemic problems here.

-And I would say probably it's sooner gonna soon sooner than later, but we'll take a break.
+And I would say probably it's sooner than later.

-Uh we're doing this for the whole hour.
+We're doing this for the whole hour.

 Greg, David, and Sarah.

-We've got so much breaking news, new information, DOJ, FBI now colluding, conspiring to leak information to the press, both before President Trump got elected, and then of course to destroy him after the election.
+We've got so much breaking news, new information, DOJ, FBI now colluding, conspiring to leak information to the press, both before President Trump got elected and then, of course, to destroy him after the election.

-We have more smoking on information.
+We have more smoking gun information.

 And are we ever going to get all of the struck page emails, all of the contacts and information about Orrin Steele?